Category

 How NDIS funding works

-NDIS funding is provided through individual participant budgets, called an NDIS plan.
+National Disability Insurance Scheme funding is provided through individual participant budgets — these are called an NDIS plan.

-The NDIA updates prices at least once a year, usually on 1 July, taking into account market trends, changes in costs, wage rates and other factors influencing the economy – like the ongoing COVID-19 pandemic.
+The NDIA updates prices at least once a year, taking into account market trends, changes in costs, wage rates and other factors influencing the economy like the COVID-19 pandemic.
 Changes to the pricing document are published on the NDIS website.

 It’s important to understand all of the prices you might be charged by your providers so you can be confident you are receiving value for money from your plan budget.